 Having a clear set of brand guidelines can help you create consistent content across all platforms.

 One of the best ways to build brand exposure is through sharing content.
 Content allows you to drive new prospects to your page and help them get familiar with your business.
 When you create great content, whether it’s a blog post or video, you must make it easily shareable for your audience.

 By adding share buttons to your blog and posting content on social media, you’ll make it easy for people to pass your content along to others.

 5. Run paid advertisements

 Paid ads are a great way to increase brand awareness for your company.
 Ads increase brand awareness by eighty percent.
-It’s an excellent method for exposing more people to your brand and helping them become familiar with your business.
+Awareness advertising is an excellent method for exposing more people to your brand and helping them become familiar with your business.

 PPC ads are paid advertisements that appear at the top of search results.
 They have a tag that says “ad” to indicate paid content.
 These paid ads help build brand exposure and drive traffic for your business.

 Since they appear at the top of the results, searchers see them before any other content — giving you valuable search engine real estate.
 Even if they don’t click on your ad, they are exposed to your business.